You are here

 - Budget: Delineate how funds will be spent, specifying amounts for the following categories: award, equipment, travel.
 Funds must be split evenly between the collaborators, unless the faculty share is declined.
 Applicants are encouraged to seek matching funds from internal and external sources; however, they are not required to do so.
 If such funding has been procured, letters of support must be included.

 The review committee will consist of faculty and Graduate College staff members appointed by the Dean of the Graduate College.
 Notification of awards will be made within sixty days following the deadline.

 Completed proposals must be uploaded by the student applicant to Box using the link below.
 The single PDF file must be saved using the following naming convention:

-Do not have spaces in the file name.
-For example, for Jan Geschichte:
+Do not include spaces in the file name.
+For example, for Michel Montaigne:

-Please direct all questions to Benn Williams, Assistant Director of Interdisciplinary Programs and Development – via email: (email@example.com) or telephone: 312.413.2389.
+Please direct all questions to Benn Williams, Fellowships and Awards Coordinator – via email (email@example.com) or telephone (312.413.2389).

 Q1: What does "junior faculty" mean?

-A1: "Junior faculty" is defined as non-tenured (as of application deadline), non-tenure-track or tenure-track assistant, clinical assistant, and visiting assistant professor appointments.
+A1: "Junior faculty" is defined as non-tenured (as of application deadline), non-tenure-track, or tenure-track assistant, clinical assistant, and/or visiting assistant professor appointments.
 Adjunct instructors without one of the above classifications are not eligible.